raspberrypilearning/quest-seeker/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Add another NPC with a different quests and reward.
+Add another NPC with a different quest and reward.
 You can choose from different quest types.
 </div>
 <div>
 ![An animated gif of the player returning to the quest giver with a friend follower.
 The quest giver says thank you.](images/friend-found.gif){:width="300px"}